bryanrscott/SB-Sample/training/session3/README.md

 ### Next Session Options
 - Code Editors - What Visual Studio brings.
 More Bootstrap HTML and Github.
-- Starting Docker (will be a long one)
+- Starting Docker (will be a long one)  Homework (warning large downloads)
+  - docker pull mcr.microsoft.com/mssql/server:2022-latest  (or 2019)
+  - docker pull php:8.1-fpm-buster
+  - docker pull nginx

 [^1]: I am really open to what to call it, and welcome suggestions.
 I am not very imaginative.